nyjackson/SBA-318/README.md

 ## Purpose

-This Express server application provides a RESTful API for Good Omens universe data, including characters, locations, and books.
+This Express server application provides a RESTful API for universe data from the show Good Omens, including characters, locations, and books.
 Users can view, create, update, and delete location data through both API endpoints and a web form interface for adding locations.

 ## Pre-Requisite